 Bullying is about physical or social power and control.
 Bullying is a deliberate, repeated and hostile behaviour meant to cause fear, distress, or harm to a less dominant individual or group (including physical and verbal actions and social exclusions).
 About 1 in 5 children are bullied regularly in Canada.
-Bullying and victimization of children and youth can have long-lasting effects, including physical, social and mental health problems, poor school success, and can lead to deadly violence and suicide.
+Bullying and victimization of children and youth can have long-lasting effects, including physical, social and mental health problems, poor school outcomes, and in extreme cases may lead to deadly violence and suicide.
 Among children who bully, bullying behaviour often continues outside of the school environment and throughout the lifespan.
 Children who bully need support in resolving interpersonal conflict to prevent patters of aggressive interactions and behaviours forming.

 Facts about Bullying

 - Bullying isn’t a normal part of growing up.
 Bullying does NOT build character.
 Bullying is a learned behaviour and not something all kids go through.
 Bullying can cause long-term physical problems and mental health issues.

 - Even if other students aren’t directly involved, they can do something.
 Those who stand by and do nothing (bystanders) make bullying worse.
 Remind your students that it’s important to report bullying to a trusted adult, whether it’s happening to them or to someone else.
 Bystanders can help stop bullying by not encouraging or cheering on the bully, and by supporting the person being bullied.
 Support can be:

 - It’s not just a few comments or photos on Facebook or Snapchat…they can’t easily be erased.
 Cyberbullying is different than face-to-face bullying because it’s relentless, public, yet at the same time, anonymous.
 Cyberbullying can include publicly sharing content, such as photos, videos or messages, that was intended to be private.
 It’s no longer only the ‘tough kids’ who may act aggressively—it can just as easily be the shy, quiet types hidden behind their computers.
 Because this type of bullying is public, victims aren’t sure who knows about the bullying and who they should fear.